 The older driver boards have a clip that pulls out from either side.
 Gently use a fingernail to pull the clips at either side out, making sure not to pull it them too far out and break them.
 Insert the ribbon cable (it should go over the black clip and under the white part), and then press the black clip back into place, making sure that both sides are pressed all the way in.
 It should look like the photo below.

 Peel the backs off the 4 LCD board mounting posts and place the driver board on the back of the LCD, in line with the ribbon cable.
 Don't crease it, let it flex naturally.
 Push down firmly so the adhesive pads stick securely in place.

 Now it's time to combine all of your parts into one finished Picade.
 You will need:

-Now sandwich the banner art between the acrylic and MDF top panels.
+Now sandwich the marquee art between the acrylic and MDF top panels.
 Don't forget to remove the plastic backing from the acrylic and again beware of finger smudges.
-Slot the assembly into the remaining slots at the top of the Picade, and push the left and right panels back together.
+Slot the assembly into the remaining slots at the top of your Picade, and push the left and right panels back together.

 Bolt the top back into place.

 Being very careful not to pull the wires away from the buttons or Picade board, slot the top panel onto your Picade and push it into place.

 Drop an M4 bolt into each hole on the top, and with a nut on your finger tip, reach inside the Picade and gently push it against the end of the bolt.
 Tighten carefully with a screwdriver, making sure not to slip and scratch the console.
 This part is a little tricky!